2. Simulating bound states in a quantum dot using the Poisson and Schrödinger solvers

 Now that the material composition of the device and the external voltages have been specified, we solve the nonlinear Poisson equation.
 We are especially interested in the potential in and around the quantum dot region, since this confining potential will be used to compute the bound states of the quantum dot.

-First, we instantiate the solver parameters and the corresponding non-linear Poisson solver, as was done in Poisson and Schrödinger simulation of a GAAFET.
+First, we instantiate the solver parameters and the corresponding non-linear Poisson solver, as was done in Poisson and Schrödinger simulation of a nanowire quantum dot.

 # Create the non-linear Poisson solver and set its parameters